tekumara/notes/atlantis.md

 try without parallel

 `Pull request must be mergeable before running apply.` if atlantis/apply is a required status check (to prevent merging without applying) and its failed, then try removing it as a status check.

+`Error: Running atlantis apply is disabled.` check the global lock on the atlantis instance page.